shapeshifter/shapeshifter-library-java/README.md

 Each payload message `*.xml` has a `*Signed.xml` counterpart which contains the same message but signed (encrypted using the private key) in a `SignedMessage`.

+## Sending messages to participants that require authorization
+Starting from version 3.0.0, the Shapeshifter library supports sending messages to participants that require authorization.
+This means that the sender must have a valid token to send a message to the recipient.

+Your implementation of `UftpParticipantService`, which returns `UftpParticipantInformation` instances, must tell whether the UFTP participant requires authorization in order to send messages to it.
+The `UftpSendMessageService` will check whether the recipient requires authorization and, if so, will call the `ParticipantAuthorizationProvider` to take care of the authorization for that participant and receive the Authorization header.
+If you are using the shapeshifter-spring library, a stub implementation of the `ParticipantAuthorizationProvider` that throws UnsupportedOperationException is provided.
+This is enough when you have no participants that require authorization.
+If you don't use the spring library or you have participants that require authorization, you must provide your own implementation of the `ParticipantAuthorizationProvider`.